 CALLS FOR SERVICE

 The Otsego Fire Department serves the City of Otsego and Otsego Township, as well as other neighboring communities by mutual aid agreement.
-In 2016, the department responded to a total of 622 calls for service, which was down significantly from 698 in 2015.
+In 2019, the department responded to a total of 922 calls for service, which is down slightly from 956 in 2018, making it consistently the highest call volume fire department in Allegan County.
 The Otsego Fire Department responds to all types of fires, priority 1 and 2 medical emergencies, motor vehicle crashes, vehicle extrications, confined space & rope rescue incidents, ice & swift water rescues, and hazardous material spills.
 The department is proud of its ability to respond and meet the challenges of providing emergency services to the Otsego area.

 RESPONSE POLICY DATA & EVALUATION